shadow-2609/databaseUtils/README.md

     - Fetch database info (returned as a list)
     - Fetch tables names
     - Fetch columns names of a table
     - Fetch columns data types

+- added 10/12/2017
+    - Export database to a JSON file

 This file will be updated with new functions when are created.
 PS: sorry for the verbosity of the comments

 # Functions / Features to implement

-- added 09/12/2017
+- added 10/12/2017
-    - Export database to a JSON file
+    - Import database from a JSON file

 Submit your code changes to improve this module! shadow-2609